RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/removing_std_lib.md

 Lib-core is lean.
 It is a subset of the std library.
 This means that you lose a lot of functionalities if you decide to use lib-core ONLY.

-Losing the std library's support means you forget about thread managemnt, handling the file system, heap memory allocation, the network, random numbers, standard output, or any other features requiring OS abstractions or specific hardware.
+Losing the std library's support means you forget about OS-supported functions like thread management, handling the file system, heap memory allocation, the network, random numbers, standard output, or any other features requiring OS abstractions or specific hardware.
 If you need them, you have to implement them yourself.
 The table below summarizes what you lose...

 | feature                                                   | no\_std | std |